Books by R. Blair Savage

 He slaps the mare on her flank, urging her upward and forward.
 She goes

 down again.
-Thoughts flash through the soldier’s mind.
+A thought flashes through the soldier’s mind.
 He knows he's

 been shot and he needs to find cover before the shooter reloads.
 The